-Place: 2.D.2 Statement by Patent (and Patent Application) Owner(s) If there are any patents (or patent applications) identified by the submitter, including those held by the submitter, the following statement must be signed by each and every owner of the patent and patent applications above identified.
-I,(print full name), of(print full postal address), am the owner or authorized representative of the owner (print full name, if different than the signer) of the following patent(s) and or patent application(s):(enumerate), and do hereby agree to grant to any interested party if the algorithm known as(print name of algorithm) is selected for standardization, an irrevocable nonexclusive royalty-free license to practice the referenced algorithm, reference implementation or the optimized implementations.
+If there are any patents (or patent applications) identified by the submitter, including those held by the submitter, the following statement must be signed by each and every knowledge, the practice of the algorithm, reference implementation, and optimized owner of the patent and patent applications above identified.
+I, (print full name), of (print full postal address), am the owner or authorized representative of the owner (print full name, if different than the signer) of the following patent(s) and or patent application(s): (enumerate), and do hereby agree to grant to any interested party if the algorithm known as (print name of algorithm) is selected for standardization, an irrevocable nonexclusive royalty-free license to practice the referenced algorithm, reference implementation or the optimized implementations.
 Furthermore, I agree to grant the same rights in any other patent application or patent granted to me or my company that may be necessary for the practice of the referenced algorithm, reference implementation or the optimized implementations.
 Signed: Title: Dated: Place: Note that the U.S. government may conduct research as may be appropriate to verify the availability of the submission on a royalty free basis worldwide.
 2.D.3 Statement by Reference/Optimized Implementations' Owner(s) The following must also be included: I, (print full name), am the owner of the submitted reference implementation and optimized implementations and hereby grant the U.S. Government and any interested party the right to use such implementations for the purposes of the quantum-resistant algorithm evaluation process, notwithstanding that the implementations may be copyrighted.
-Signed: Title: Dated: Place: 2.E General Submission Requirements NIST welcomes both domestic and international submissions; however, in order to facilitate analysis and evaluation, it is required that the submission packages be in
+Signed: Title: Dated: Place: